Natavision Logo

 » What if a meet happened the next year?

 This simuation ages everyone up a year and replays the meet.
-For age group meets, some swimmers may move up to the next age group.
+For age group meets, some competitors may move up to the next age group.
 For high school and college meets, the seniors are dropped.

 » What if a meet were scored out differently?